Trigonella berythea: Etymology

 Berythea refers to Beirut, specifically to Ras Beirut, where the plant was first described.

 Distribution and habitat

 The plant grows in the subtropical biome, and is endemic to Cyprus, Lebanon, Syria, Palestine, and the Sinai Peninsula.
 The species was discovered by Emmanuel-Louis Blanche, observed in April 1843 and 1850 near the promontory of Ras Beirut, and in the hills and foothills of the Lebanon mountains above Sidon.

-Research

-Farhan et al. reported that Trigonella berythea originating from Syria and Lebanon exhibited cytotoxic activity.
-Ethanol and Aqueous extracts of the plant, namely the leaves and stem, inhibited the growth by 60% of MCF7 (breast cancer) and U937 cell lines.